Benyamin Davnie

 Benyamin Davnie (born 1 September 1958) is an Indonesian politician who is the current mayor of South Tangerang, having served since 2021.
 Before being elected mayor in 2020, he was vice mayor under Airin Rachmi Diany between 2011 and 2021, and was previously a civil servant in the municipal government of Tangerang Regency.

 Early life and education

 Benyamin Davnie was born in Pandeglang Regency, West Java (today in Banten province), on 1 September 1958.
 He was the child of Mugni Sastradipura (d.
 2000) and Ratnaningsih Mugni (d.
 2003).
 Sastradipura served in the Indonesian Army and reached the rank of colonel.
-He studied at state-funded swchools in Tangerang, before He graduated with a bachelor's degree from Padjadjaran University's faculty of politics and social science.
+He studied at state-funded schools in Tangerang, before He graduated with a bachelor's degree from Padjadjaran University's faculty of politics and social science.

 Civil service

 His career as a civil servant began as a volunteer staff, before he was appointed as a full civil servant of Tangerang Regency.
 He gradually rose through the ranks, becoming the district head at Ciledug, Cisoka, and Tigaraksa throughout the late 1980s and the 1990s.
 He was also head of public relations for the regency.
 He also headed a number of departments within the regency's bureaucracy.